surftrips.co

 Frequently asked

-Santander (El Sardinero) is a beach break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Santander (El Sardinero) is a beach bottom, fast powerful beach break with frequent close-outs, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Santander (El Sardinero)